Everybody’s doing a brand new dance now – and I don’t mean The Locomotion. I mean Networking!

-Then there are some really good local ones in southeastern Mass. and Rhode Island that just came to life a few years ago such as 4th Monday Networking (which I co-owned), 6 Degrees Networking, Women’s Business Network Southeastern Mass.
-(WBN), South Shore Women’s Business Network (SSWBN), South Shore Professional Roundtable Meetup, and Mass.
+Then there are some really good local ones in southeastern Mass. and Rhode Island that just came to life a few years ago such as 4th Monday Networking (which I co-owned), Women’s Business Network Southeastern Mass.
+(WBN), South Shore Women’s Business Network (SSWBN), South Shore Professional Roundtable Meetup, Networking Group USA, and Mass.
 Professional Networking.

 Business pros flock to these events, confident in their ability to SCORE big by finding great clients and contacts.
 They cheerfully pack their jacket pockets and/or briefcases with business cards, handouts, toys – all to attract people to themselves and persuade those people to BUY!

 Sad to say, many go home time after time without having made a sale and finally quit networking, convinced it doesn’t work.

 But it does if we know how to work it.

 Here are three tips that I know can help you make the most of networking events.